ERoydev/bip39-rusty/README.md

     /*
         Demonstrating the use of the bip39-rusty library to generate a BIP39 mnemonic phrase.

-        The `Mnemonic` struct expects as parameters:
+        The `Mnemonic` struct expects:
-            - Language (e.g., Language::English,)
+            - Language (e.g., Language::English)
             - MnemonicType (e.g., Bits128 or Bits256)

-        Once created, you can use the following getter methods:
+        Once created, you can use the following getter method:
-            - .checksum()        => Returns the checksum used for verification.
             - .mnemonic_phrase() => Returns the generated mnemonic phrase as a Vec<String>.

         Note: If any internal error occurs during mnemonic generation,